-One of the most famous anime locations and one of the most popular real-life anime places in Japan of recent years, the stairs from Your Name can be found in Yotsuya, Tokyo.
+One of the most famous anime locations and popular real-life anime places in Japan in recent years, the red stairs from Your Name can be found in Yotsuya, Tokyo.

-These stairs lead up to Suga Shrine, which is easy to visit if you happen to be in Tokyo.
+These stairs lead up to Suga Shrine, which is easy to visit in Tokyo.
 Walk up these iconic stairs and who knows, you might be reunited with your own Mitsuha/Taki.

-No metal oopas, but there are Steins;Gate vending machines selling the thinking man’s drink, Dr. Pepper to commemorate the show, which you can find inside the building.
+No metal oopas, but there are Steins;Gate vending machines selling the “intellectual’s” drink, Dr. Pepper to commemorate the show, which you can find inside the building.